John98Zakaria/TimedGoogleForm/README.md

  4. Paste the content of code.js into the page.
  5. Edit the 2 variables (form_open_time/form_close_time) at the top
  6. Run the function open_closeAt

+# Note : Google doesn't allow the execution of scripts for an extended period of time
+Please Run the Script 5 minutes before openening and closing the exam